ChelseaTolnai/tic-tac-toe/README.md

 ## File Structure
 The application follows the typical react pattern a root directory and pulic and src folders within the root.
 -  **Root**: Contains _README.md_, _package.json_, _.gitignore_, and _.env_

-    - _.env_: Does store `REACT_APP_AI_URL_DEV` variable which is equal to the dev server url mentioned below.
+	-  **_.env_**: Does store `REACT_APP_AI_URL_DEV` variable which is equal to the dev server url mentioned below.
 Application assumes `REACT_APP_AI_URL_PROD` url would be stored in hosting application's environment variables.

 	-  **/public**: Contain _index.html_, _manifest.json_, _robots.txt_, and application icons.

-        - _robots.txt_: Allow all robots complete access
+		-  **_robots.txt_**: Allow all robots complete access

 	-  **/src**: Contain typical _index.css_, _index.tsx_, _App.tsx_, _App.test.tsx_, and remaining folders for application including our images, components, screens, and datasources.

-        - _/components_: Contains a folder for each component type which will include the component file itself and may also include it's corresponding .test and .css files.
+		-  **/components**: Contains a folder for each component type which will include the component file itself and may also include it's corresponding .test and .css files.
 If the application scaled up and component files became more cumbersome would consider adding .type.ts files to the folder to store corresponding types for that component.
 For now theey remain in line with component .tsx files.
 Components are generally stateless and rely on props from screen and are mostly for styling and rendering content.
 See [Components](#components) for more details on each components.

-        - _/datasources_: contains API files that would handle axios calls and typing for each API request and response.
+		-  **/datasources**: Contains API files that would handle axios calls and typing for each API request and response.
 In this application we only use the `AI Server` api.
 See [AI Server](#ai-server) for more details.

-        - _/images_: contains image files used throughout application
+		-  **/images**: contains image files used throughout application

-        - _/screens_: contains the application pages screens.
+		-  **/screens**: contains the application pages screens.
 Screen folder contains screen components may may include corresponding .test and .utils file for said component.
 Screen components for the most part handle the state for the page and pass down to children page components to render and do not handle much if any of the styling.
 See [Screens](#screens) for more details.

 ## Components